Noby707/etch-a-sketch/README.md

 # etch-a-sketch
-An Odin project of a primitive paint app
+An Odin project of a primitive pixel paint app!